3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 ### Benchmark Testing

 We will be using the CVPR 2016 code included with "Uncertainty-Driven 6D Pose Estimation of Objects and Scenes from a Single RGB Image" as a benchmark for our computer vision interface.
-We would like to track metrics on our training and detection processes to attempt to get as close as possible to the results of Bachmann *et al.*.
+We would like to track metrics on our training and detection processes to attempt to get as close as possible to the results of Brachmann *et al.*.

-On the Hinterstoisser dataset Bachmann *et al.* achieved 82.1% accuracy when estimating 3D 6-DOF pose with a maximum re-projection error for all vertices of 5cm and a maximum rotation error of 5°.
+On the Hinterstoisser dataset Brachmann *et al.* achieved 82.1% accuracy when estimating 3D 6-DOF pose with a maximum re-projection error for all vertices of 5cm and a maximum rotation error of 5°.
 Processing time was calculated at a maximum of 1 second for 13 objects, nearly 2 seconds for 25 objects and nearly 4 seconds for 50 images [].
 The issue with utilizing processing time is that the authors mention that processing time can broadly vary with hypothesis acceptance.
 If it is more difficult to accept a hypothesis, the processing time increases.
 We will mitigate this risk by testing both their implementation and our implementation on the same data after being trained on the same dataset and compare those recorded processing times.
 Their processing times and prediction-recall graph are pictured below in figure 5 from [].

 ![Experiment Results from Brachmann *et al.*](Pictures/figure5.png "Experiment Results from Brachmann *et al.*")